With its World Heritage architecture, rich history and delicious cuisine, Lisbon city breaks have always been popular with us Brits.

 Take the lift to the top of the Rua Augusta Arch at the back of Praça do Comércio to enjoy panoramic views over Pombaline Lisbon.

-Before you set off exploring, I’d also recommend crossing the square to visit the multimedia Lisboa Story Centre beside the Tourist Information Office.
-It’s an easy way to absorb the city’s rich history and really helped me get a feel for this seafaring city and its people.
+Before you set off exploring, cross the square to visit the multimedia Lisboa Story Centre beside the Tourist Information Office.
+It’s an easy way to absorb the city’s rich history and can really help to get a feel for this seafaring city and its people.

 One of the best ways to soak up the cultural attractions is with a Lisboa Card.
 It includes entry to 37 attractions (museums and places of interest) and unlimited rides on local public transport.